Sample-based synthesis

 Sample-based synthesis is a form of audio synthesis that can be contrasted to either subtractive synthesis or additive synthesis.
 The principal difference with sample-based synthesis is that the seed waveforms are sampled sounds or instruments instead of fundamental waveforms such as sine and saw waves used in other types of synthesis.

 History

-Before digital recording became practical, instruments such as the Welte (1930s), phonogene (1950s) and the Mellotron (1960s) used analog optical disks or analog tape decks to play back sampled sounds.
+Before digital recording became practical, instruments such as the Welte Lichttonorgel (1930s), phonogene (1950s) and the Mellotron (1960s) used analog optical disks or analog tape to play back sampled sounds.

-When sample-based synthesis was first developed, most affordable consumer synthesizers could not record arbitrary samples, but instead formed timbres by combining pre-recorded samples from ROM before routing the result through analog or digital filters.
-These synthesizers and their more complex descendants are often referred to as ROMplers.